-Mastitis and plugged ducts are common breastfeeding problems, but by understanding the causes, you can treat and prevent these painful and uncomfortable conditions moving forward.
+Mastitis and plugged ducts are common concerns for breastfeeding moms.
+But by understanding the causes, you can treat and prevent these painful and uncomfortable conditions moving forward.

 What causes a plugged duct?